modyo/modyo-docs/docs/brand/colors.md

 </tr>
 <tr>
 <td>
-<p class="dont">The use of a special or different color to the one already mentioned for an overlay.</p>
+<p class="dont">Do not use a special or different color to the one already mentioned for an overlay.</p>
 </td>
 <td>
-<p class="dont">The use of a special or different color to the one already mentioned for an overlay.</p>
+<p class="dont">Do not use a special or different color to the one already mentioned for an overlay.</p>
 </td>
 <td>
-<p class="dont">The use of a special or different color to the one already mentioned for an overlay.</p>
+<p class="dont">Do not use a special or different color to the one already mentioned for an overlay.</p>
 </td>
 </tr>
 </table>